kmugrage/burnout-resources/README.md

 # Burnout Resources

-Varies resources related to burnout, mostly specific to IT
+Various resources related to burnout, mostly specific to IT

 ## Talks